QuantEcon/sphinxcontrib-jupyter/tests/only.rst

     this text should **not** show up for Jupyter notebook

-there should be no html block above this text
+there should be no html block above this text unless option jupyter_allow_html_only is True

 and one related to Jupyter